srid/purescript-book-sources/chapter1.md

 No prior knowledge of functional programming is required, but it certainly won't hurt.
 New ideas will be accompanied by practical examples, so you should be able to form an intuition for the concepts from functional programming that we will use.

-Readers who are familiar with the Haskell programming language will recognise a lot of the ideas and syntax presented in this book, because PureScript is heavily influenced by Haskell.
+Readers who are familiar with the Haskell programming language will recognize a lot of the ideas and syntax presented in this book, because PureScript is heavily influenced by Haskell.
 However, those readers should understand that there are a number of important differences between PureScript and Haskell.
 It is not necessarily always appropriate to try to apply ideas from one language in the other, although many of the concepts presented here will have some interpretation in Haskell.

 ## How to Read This Book